By using this site, you agree to the Privacy Policy and Terms of Use.

 How long must starchy foods be cooled to create resistant starch?

-Research shows optimal results with refrigeration at 4°C for 10-24 hours.
+According to Sonia et al. (2015), optimal results occur with refrigeration at 4°C for 10-24 hours.
 Room temperature cooling for 10 hours also increases resistant starch, but refrigeration is more effective and safer from a food safety perspective.

 Does reheating cooled starches destroy the fiber benefits?

-No, reheating maintains the resistant starch content.
-Studies show that rice cooled for 24 hours and then reheated retained its increased fiber levels and continued to produce lower glucose responses than freshly cooked rice.
+No, according to Sonia et al. (2015), reheating maintains the resistant starch content.
+Their study showed that rice cooled for 24 hours and then reheated retained its increased fiber levels and continued to produce lower glucose responses than freshly cooked rice.

 Which starchy foods respond best to this cooling method?